 Nice’s history was built on sharing, welcoming and inspiration and the city is nowadays one of the major destinations for the international tourist industry.
 Nice is also becoming an innovative, relevant, contemporary, avant-garde city with its eyes on the future.
 More open to the world through its airport - the second largest in France - it bubbles with energy and creativity.
 It is also home to cutting-edge medical research with the University Hospital of Nice (CHU) and Pasteur 2, bringing together a hospital, a research centre and a university campus – with a huge auditorium to round off the meeting facilities.
-Finally, Nice is a city dedicated to sustainability – through the ISO 14001 certification obtained by Acropolis Congress and Exhibition Center, and ongoing projects like the Eco-Valley with a future 75,000 sqm exhibition and congress centre.
+Finally, Nice is a city dedicated to sustainability through the development of an ecological transport network – dedicated buses and new generation trams – and ongoing projects like the Eco-Valley with a future 75,000 sqm exhibition and congress centre.

 Porto is one of the oldest cities in Portugal and is very picturesque.
 It is a unique experience to stroll through its streets and feel the pulse of the city.
 Take the tram to the mouth of the river Douro and get to know the excellent beaches and the outdoor cafés, visit glorious churches and monuments and discover the non-conformist modernism of the new contemporary buildings by architects such as Siza Vieira, Souto Moura or Rem Koolhaas.

 Sibu is located at the central region of Sarawak and is the central gateway to the state.
 Being a port city, the majority of the commercial trading happens in Sibu across the mighty Rejang river at 1,600 kilometres wide.
 With a population of 163,000 residents, community values are important here.
 Historical sites, museums and landmarks are well-preserved; a reflection of how significant the past is to the people’s progress today.
 Core sectors of Sibu are shipping and shipbuilding, oil palm and engineering.